Becoming dads cover

 £8.95

-Published as part of the Our Story series, this is the story of Pablo and Mike, and their journey to becoming adopters.
-Set against a contemporary background of diverse perceptions – both encouraging as well as hostile – as to whether gay men should adopt, Pablo’s diarised narrative tracks this journey, starting from their own initial doubts about whether or not they would be accepted and approved – they didn’t know of any other gay couple who had adopted – through to the positive affirmations they receive.
+Published as part of the Our Story series, this is the story of Pablo and Mike's journey to becoming adopters.
+Set against a contemporary background of diverse perceptions – both encouraging as well as hostile – as to whether gay men should adopt, Pablo’s diarised narrative tracks this journey, starting from their own initial doubts about whether they would be accepted and approved – they didn’t know of any other gay adopters – through to the positive affirmations they receive.

 They tackle the process with commitment and determination – the preparation, assessment and the waiting – till they become the proud dads of a young boy.